 Everything seems to be as it should and you congratulate yourself for joining this great organization.

-Then, your enthusiasm takes a bruising when you discover that no other departments are engaged and customer input has not been incorporated into the new design.
+Then, your enthusiasm takes a bruising when you discover no other departments are engaged and customer input has not been incorporated into the new design.
 Something about customers not understanding the new technology.
 The chief engineer assures you: “This will be the best product ever developed for our industry.”

-But time is running short, you need to leave for your second appointment.
+But time is running short.
+You need to leave for your second appointment.

 As expected, the Marketing department is all abuzz with noise and excitement.

-The entire team is debating the findings of a new study that they commissioned from a third-party research firm.
+The entire team is debating the findings of a new study they commissioned from a third-party research firm.
 The report declares your industry is on the verge of a break-through concept.
-This emerging concept will require your products to be re-designed for “mass customization” in a manner that will significantly increase the number of applications and thus the number of potential customers.
+This emerging concept will require your products to be re-designed for “mass customization” in a manner which will significantly increase the number of applications and thus the number of potential customers.

-Your last job was at a company that benefited from a switch to mass customization and you are excited to see the opportunity here at your new company.
+Your last job was at a company which benefited from a switch to mass customization and you are excited to see the opportunity here at your new company.
 You remember the challenges of working closely with customers to get them set up with the equipment, training, and processes for the new way of working.

 Waiting for a quarterly meeting seems very sluggish.
 But time is up and you have your next appointment.

-The operations manager shows you some very impressive charts on their cost-cutting program.
-And then you are shown an impressive large piece of equipment that is being installed.
+The operations manager shows you very impressive charts on their cost-cutting program.
+And then you are shown an impressive large piece of equipment being installed.
 The operations manager explains: “This new megatronic convertor will lower our cost of production by 15%, assuming we can triple the volume on our current products to raise the overhead allocation.”

 You make a mental note that nobody has talked about tripling volume, especially on current products.

-Time to run; your next stop should clear some of the fog.
+Time to run.
+Your next stop should clear some of the fog.

 The sales department is small and quiet.
 Not unexpected, as the sales people should be out talking with customers and prospects.

-You ask about collecting insights from customers and the sales manager responds: “Our use of industry reps is a low cost approach that helps our margins, but also results in very limited information flows from our customers.
+You ask about collecting insights from customers and the sales manager responds: “Our use of industry reps is a low cost approach which helps our margins, but also results in very limited information flows from our customers.
 The reps we use are very protective of their relationships and we don’t often talk with our customers.”